coderofsalvation/typeshave.js/README.md

     foo(1); # fail please?                  foo(1); // fail please?

-> typeshave uses the establish [jsonschema](http://jsonschema.net) validation-format.
-Re-usable in many other areas (database-, restpayload-, form-validation and so on).
-For usage in the browser usage below
+> typeshave is built on the shoulders of the [jsonschema](http://jsonschema.net) standard.

-## Wow what is that?
+## Even deepnested structures?
+Yes!

 By specifying a jsonschema like above, running foo() would result in 2 warnings + an TYPESAFE_FAIL exception :